Exhibitions provide a unique opportunity to display your product or service to large numbers of potential customers.

 Make sure you book a space suitable for your proposed display

-- Ask for a map of the hall.
+- Check the layout of the hall.

 - A spot near a café or other meeting point could be a good place to have a stand.